NickPyll/Microsoft-70-773-ExamPrep/Exam_Prep.md

            transforms = xforms,
            overwrite = TRUE)
 ```
   20. Consider the airquality dataset, which is part of Base R datasets.
-Assume that you have the exact same data on an XDF file named airqualiy.xdf.
+Assume that you have the exact same data on an XDF file named airquality.xdf.
 Which of the following code will return a data.frame that has temperature above 75?

 ```
 # A